Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 ![first decomposition](images/diagram_decomposition-layers.svg)

+## DPC's internal components

-The next figure further decomposes the DPC component and features not only the external but also the internal dependencies among components in the ecosystem.
+The next figure further decomposes the DPC component and features the external and internal dependencies among components in the ecosystem.
 In this representation, we colored the components <kbd>Participant Service</kbd>, <kbd>Log Service</kbd>, <kbd>Notification Service</kbd>, and <kbd>Grant Service</kbd> matching the corresponding areas in the [domain model](system-context.md#domain-model).

+There are two components in the interface layer: <kbd>UI</kbd> and <kbd>API</kbd>.

+- <kbd>UI</kbd> is responsible for implementing the user interface and user experience of the DPC.
+More information about it can be found on the [UX Design page](../UX-Design/index.md).
+- <kbd>API</kbd> is responsible for exposing the internal functionality of the DPC to the external world.
+The component <kbd>UI</kbd> depends on it

 ![first decomposition](images/diagram_decomposition-2.svg)

 # Behavior